pippacode/poster/README.md

+# Code for Poster: Edge Effects
-# Poster- Changes in plant and invertebrate diversity and composition across the forest edge
+## Changes in plant and invertebrate diversity and composition across the forest edge

 - Matts code: contains code for the NMDS graphs